-Background radiation does not include sources of radiation from radioactive materials regulated by the NRC or agreement states.
+(iv) Background radiation does not include radiation from source, byproduct, or special nuclear materials regulated by the Commission.

-(q) "Becquerel (Bq)" means the SI unit of activity.
+(p) "Becquerel (Bq)" means the SI unit of activity.
 One (1) becquerel is equal to one (1) disintegration or transformation per second.

-(r) "Bioassay" means the determination of kinds, quantities or concentrations, and in some cases, the locations of radioactive material in the human body, whether by direct measurement (in vivo counting) or by analysis and evaluation of materials excreted or removed from the human body.
+(q) "Bioassay" means the determination of kinds, quantities or concentrations, and in some cases, the locations of radioactive material in the human body, whether by direct measurement (in vivo counting) or by analysis and evaluation of materials excreted or removed from the human body.
 For purposes of these rules, "radiobioassay" is an equivalent term.